 Camping at Myakka River State Park

 An excellent camping option nearby is at Myakka River State Park.
-Here’s a Florida Rambler post about the three campgrounds in Myakka park.
+Here’s a Florida Rambler article about the campgrounds in Myakka park.